JonthueM/The-Tech-Academy-C-Sharp-Coding-Projects/CarInsurance/ReadMe.md

             return View(insuree);
         }
 ```
+Some visual preview.
 ![](insuranceApp.gif)

-And Using htmlHelper and Razor to render the HTML elements and display some calculations
+And Using htmlHelper and Razor to render the HTML elements and display some calculations.

 ```csharp
             <td class="estmate">